andreivisan/workout/algorithms/README.md

 <b>3.
 Security Concerns:</b>

 Hash functions should be resistant to hash collisions to prevent attacks like hash flooding, where an adversary intentionally causes many collisions to degrade the performance of a hash table.

+### Two Pointers

+#### Concept:

+* Two pointers is a technique used to iterate through an array or list with two variables pointing to different indices.

+* Common use cases include problems involving pairs, triplets, or partitions within an array.

+#### Applications:

+* Sorted Arrays: Finding pairs that sum to a specific target.

+* Linked Lists: Detecting cycles, finding the middle element.

+* String Manipulation: Palindrome checking, string reversal.